 The general understanding is that the supplier list is updated only by the central quality control group.

-The company’s general supplier list must be on the ERP and must be accessible independently of the projects.
+The company's general supplier list must be on the ERP and must be accessed independently of the projects.

-Suppliers are a business partner in a sense and risky supplier is also a risky business partner (Nebol, January 2014).
-It is necessary to have a detailed guide of the suppliers.
+Suppliers are a business partner in a sense and the risky supplier is also a risky business partner (Nebol, January 2014).
+It is necessary to have a detailed guide to the suppliers.
 Such supplier guidance is also required to be linked to supplier evaluation reports.

 Just as existing suppliers are guided, the same list of potential suppliers to be explored and appended to the evaluation report will be very useful in the long run.

 The continuous growth of the detailed supplier list within the ERP System will provide great comfort and confidence for projects that will start later in the same region.

 It is necessary to establish a strong supplier guide that is constantly developing throughout the firm and the entity will add great value to the company.

 Supplier site visits are made spontaneously rather than within a specific program and procedure.
 Thanks to the sector and/or product group based supplier visit reports to be added to the procedure, good preparation is made with the question bank which will be prepared as follows, as well as the mentioned visits can be recorded and put into the ERP system and checked back retrospectively.
 The supplier may be able to withdraw, check and update the previous report from the system during certain periodic visits.

 Address of the company